Inflation update and planning ahead to protect our savings

 UK inflation update

 The UK endured persistently high inflation for longer, but in June the Consumer Price Index resumed a downward path and finally fell below 8%.
-There was a sharper drop in July with a 6.8% annual rate of change, with a slight drop again in August to 6.7%.
-This is the lowest inflation recorded since February 2022., though still far above the 2% target.
+There was a sharper drop in July with a 6.8% annual rate of change, followed by 6.7% in August and September.
+This is the lowest inflation recorded since February 2022, though still far above the 2% target.

 The Bank of England expects inflation to fall markedly over the rest of 2023, to around 5% by the end of the year.
 Its August Monetary Policy Report explains that: